rehmatworks/serverpilot-letsencrypt/README.md

 rwssl --all
 ```

-2. Install SSL on all apps except some (Provide comma-separated app names)
+2. Install SSL on all apps ignoring some (Provide comma-separated app names)
 ```bash
 rwssl -i 'app1,app2,app3'
 ```